Odeh Spring

 Odeh Spring (Ain Al-Odeh عين العودة in Arabic, also called Fauces Spring, Tarout Spring or Castle Spring) is a historical natural underground deep sulphur spring in Saudi Arabia, Eastern Province, Qatif, specifically in Tarout Island.
 Odeh Spring history goes back more than four thousand years.
 It contained mineral water where people utilized it to cure diseases and illnesses.
-Odeh Spring used to produce hot water and vapor in winter, and lukewarm water in the summer.
+Odeh Spring used to produce hot water and vapor in winter, and tepid water in the summer.
 In spite of all the different attempts and efforts to revive it, the spring is currently depleted.

 Labelling

-“Odeh” is a dialect word in Qatif that means “old”, thus, it was called Odeh spring to indicate that it belongs to the very distant past.
+“Odeh” is a dialect word in Qatif which means “old”.
+Thus, it was called Odeh spring to indicate that it belongs to the very distant past.

 Construction

 One side of the spring is bordering north tower of Traout castle, while the other three sides are walled.

 Local beliefs

-Those who were living in Tarout in different past civilizations believed that the water of the spring is sacred.
-Moreover, the spring was only dedicated for women at first to benefit from it, actually, old women narrated a story of a rock falling into the spring with a painting at the other side of the rock demonstrating a statue of a woman with prominent breast.
+Those who were living in Tarout in different past civilizations believed that the water of the spring was sacred.
+Moreover, the spring was only dedicated for women at first to benefit from it.
+Interestingly, old women narrated a story of a rock falling into the spring with a painting on the other side of the rock demonstrating a statue of a woman with prominent breasts.
 Small fishes called Hawarseen (Arabic: حوارسين) used to live in Odeh Spring along with other large fishes and frogs.
-In fact, Odeh Spring was a destination for sailors and divers from the Gulf countries and east coast, especially sailors and divers from Kuwait and Bahrain.
+In fact, Odeh Spring was a destination for sailors and divers from the Gulf countries and east coast, especially ones from Kuwait and Bahrain.